MomsFriendlyRobotCompany/mote/software/readme.md

 `install-python.sh`.
 Originally these were big monolithic scripts, but from time to time, I only needed a part of the script.
 So now they are broken out, so if all you need is to setup smb, just run the `setup-smb.sh` and you are done.

+# Old Jessie Issue

+## ffmpeg Issue

+Debian (morons) removed ffmpeg from the distro, so you have to add another repo to get it.
+If you get the following error when trying to update:

+    W: GPG error: http://www.deb-multimedia.org jessie InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 5C808C2B65558117

+Try this:

+    sudo apt-get install deb-multimedia-keyring

+That should fix it.